eyo-chen/expense-tracker/README.md

 While working on the project, I learned three things, all of which are valuable to me.

-1. Big O notation
+### 1. Big O notation

 Big O notation is a simple yet important idea in the realm of software.
 Before starting this project, I exclusively used this notion to solve technical coding challenges.
 However, I began to apply this principle in different contexts.
 When I was working on the project and writing several sophisticated functions, I began to consider the time complexity of this function.

 For example, after developing a complex function, I'll first ask myself,

 - What's the time complexity of this function?

 and attempt to figure it out, then I'll consider

 - Now that the time complexity of this function is O(n ^ 2), can I improve it to make this function O(n)?

 and try to figure it out

 Consideration of time complexity may seem unimportant when the amount of data is small, but it is always critical to consider runtime since we must suppose the input data will be quite enormous, and our program must still be efficient enough to cope with such large data.

+&nbsp;

-2. Functional programming
+### 2. Functional programming

 I now have a better understanding of the power of functional programming.
 Prior to studying React, I spent a significant amount of time attempting to learn functional programming.
 However, functional programming requires an entirely new perspective to approach programming, which is why it was so difficult for me to grasp at first.
 Despite my difficulties in understanding functional programming, I am still learning the fundamentals.
 After completing this project, I began to understand why functional programming places such emphasis on notions such as pure function, side effects, and immutability.
 All of this, in my perspective, is aimed at eliminating possible errors in the future and keeping the code very manageable.
 When the scope of the project is modest, it may seem trivial and unnecessary to worry about such details, but the power of functional programming becomes apparent when the scale of the project grows drastically.
 As a result, it's always a good idea to consider the notion of functional programming initially, so that the project can be maintained as the codebase grows.

+&nbsp;

-3. Maintenance
+### 3. Maintenance

 Finally, I realized the value of maintenance.
 Before embarking on this project, I was told that maintaining the software's maintainability is critical, but I'm not sure why.
 However, as I worked on the project, I began to see why.
 When I first construct the application, all I worry about is completing the functionality and not the structure of the code underlying the functionality.
 Even if the UI appears good, the code behind the UI is a mess, and I have to spend a long time simply detecting a little error.
 Following the completion of the project, I begin the code review, reading each and every line of code that I previously wrote, and ask myself following question,

 - Does this variable name fully describe itself?

 - This part of code appears duplicate, can I extract that, and create another function to avoid duplicate code?

 - It appears this component is used at different places, can I create another component function to make this reusable?

 - Is this part of code clean and readable?

 I attempt to solve these issues by refactoring the code.
 If I don't strive to make the code maintainable from the start, it's difficult for me to detect errors, comprehend the code I created earlier, and, most importantly, other developers don't understand my code when they first encounter it.
 It is uncommon in software development for a single developer to create an application from the ground up.
 Rather, developers collaborate to create the application.
 As a result, it's important to write code that other engineers can read and understand without having any problems.

 &nbsp;